pprzybyt/Cylindical-Arm/README.md

 IDE: NetBeans 8.1 with Java3D libraries
 <br><br><br>
-If u have any questions please contact me on pprzybyt@gmail.com
+If you have any questions please contact me on pprzybyt@gmail.com

 <p align="center">
   <img src="ROBO0.png" width="400"/>